- Cheapest car insurance in New York for a bad driving record

 Cheapest car insurance after an accident in New York

-Progressive has the lowest rates after an accident at $1,612 a year.
-State Farm also has affordable rates at $2,266 a year.
+Progressive has the lowest average rates after an accident at $1,612 a year.
+State Farm also offers affordable rates, averaging $2,266 per year.

 Drivers with accidents on their driving records see higher rates than drivers who avoid crashes.
 While car insurance increases after one accident, multiple accidents significantly increase rates.